harlanji/ispooge/doc/CONTRIBUTING.md

 well with others.
 This philosophy is reflected in our contributor guidelines.
 Thanks for considering helping us out.

+## The lowdown

+This project is a personal mission.
+I'm working toward a 1.0 release and have a development track that I want to lay down.

+I want to share the project free, so it's MIT licensed.
+I may join the social works later.
+I am happy for communities to develop without my participation, am open to invitations.

 ## Important artifacts

-* README.md
+* README.md -- developer documentation
+* doc/ -- creator documentation
   * ROADMAP.md -- spoiler: we choose none
+  * PERSONAS.md -- friends who think about iSpooge Live
+  * THANKS.md -- contributors
+  * operations.md --
+  * features.md --
+  * glossary.md --

 ## Communication